akadjoker/ft_42run/README.md

     OpenGL Graphics Engine: Advanced rendering using OpenGL.

     Cascade Shadow Maps: Implementation of 4 cascade shadow maps for high-quality shadows.

+    One  directional light responsible for producing shadows.

+    Ten lights positioned to give light to the environment.

     GPU Skinning Animation: Character animation using GPU skinning with support for animation mixing.